theted/notes/README.md

 - Frontend dev server on http://localhost:5173
 - Backend API on http://localhost:4000/api

-Auth
+### Auth

-- Single hard-coded password used for write operations (create/update/delete).
-- Default: `changeme` (override via `PASSWORD` env).
-- Client sends `X-Password` header.
+- Your password is your login.
+On first login with any password, a user is created (SHA‑256 hashed).
+Using the same password later unlocks that user’s notes.
+- The client stores the password locally and sends it as `X-Password`.
+- The backend resolves/creates a user from the password hash and scopes all notes per user.

-Docker
+### Docker

 - docker compose up --build
 - Frontend served on http://localhost:8080; backend on http://localhost:4000.
 - SQLite database stored in a named volume `notes_data` mounted at `/data/notes.db` in the backend container.

-Keyboard Navigation & Shortcuts
+### Keyboard Navigation & Shortcuts

 - Notes View
   - `Ctrl/⌘ + Space`: Open “New Note” modal.
   - `Ctrl/⌘ + I`: Focus the search bar.
+  - `Ctrl/⌘ + X`: Focus the first (top) note.
   - `Esc`: Clear search and focus the search bar (when modal is closed).
   - `Tab`: Move focus across notes; focused note shows a ring.
   - `Arrow Up/Down`: Move focus between notes; on the top note, `Arrow Up` focuses the search bar.